freya022/BotCommands-Wiki/docs/using-commands/application-commands/index.md

 ### When running in a container

-As containers are ephemeral, files in them are typically not retained, which breaks the cache.
+As containers are ephemeral, files in them are typically not retained, which makes the cache ineffective.

 To fix that, you can either: